-Your legal team may focus on the logistics of your claim, which might include negotiating a financial settlement on your behalf.
-Settling your compensation claim out of court means you agree to accept an agreed-upon amount of monetary compensation in exchange for absolving the at-fault party of any further financial compensation beyond the settlement amount.
+Your legal team may focus on the logistics of your claim.
+This can involve negotiating a financial settlement on your behalf.
+Settling your compensation claim out of court means you agree to accept an agreed-upon amount of monetary compensation.
+It means you accept it in exchange for absolving the at-fault party of any further financial compensation beyond the settlement amount.
 You do not have to navigate the complexities of the wrongful death process on your own.
-While the final decision in settlement negotiations is always yours to make, your legal team might help you weigh each offer prior to making a final decision.
+However, the final decision in settlement negotiations is always yours to make.
+Rest assured that your legal team will help you weigh each offer before making a final decision.

 Explore Your Family’s Compensation Options

 If you and your family lost a loved one in a car accident, you might have the basis for a wrongful death claim.
-Our case review team members may help you prove the at-fault driver’s negligence and your right to financial compensation for the loss of your loved one and their contributions to your family.
+Our case review team members may help you prove the at-fault driver’s negligence.
+We can also help protect your right to financial compensation.
+This can include the loss of your loved one and their contributions to your family.